 The purpose of a home inspection is to find out if there are severe structural or mechanical defects.
 For those that don’t buy and sell homes every day, it is important to understand that the issues should be large enough that they could have a significant impact on the use and enjoyment of the home now and in the future.
 A home inspection should not be to itemize every minor defect with the home you expect the seller to fix.
 A stain on the carpet or a smudge on a painted wall are not structural or mechanical defects.
 And as such, are not noted as “deficiencies” during a home inspection.
 An excellent buyer’s agent should be able to provide counsel on what is worth focusing on and what should be considered trivial.

 When it comes time for the home inspection, the would-be home buyer should plan to be there.
-Again, buying a home is a huge investment, and the buyer has a right to be there.
-Not only that, but the buyer can likely to learn a lot about the house.
+Again, buying a home is a huge investment, and the buyer has a right to attend.
+Not only that, but the buyer will likely learn a lot about the house.
 This may include where gas, water and electric shut-off valves are located and age/lifespan of appliances and systems.
-If you aren’t able to be on-site for the entire inspection, try to carve out at least 30 minutes near the end of the inspection.
-Plan to visit the home so the inspector can go over his or her findings with you, face-to-face.
+If you aren’t able to be on-site for the entire inspection, try to carve out at least 30 minutes near the end of the inspection so the inspector can go over his or her findings with you, face-to-face.

 The buyers do not return the service agreement.